Xilinx/Vitis_Libraries/docs/source/L3/demo.rst

 	- **hw**	: run on actual hardware

-Build instructions are common for all the application but generated executable differ.
+Build instructions are common for all the applications.
+The generated executable may differ.